simnalamburt/arc311/Lab2/README.md

 	```
 	aws ec2 describe-prefix-lists
 	```
-3. Now let's make a couple API calls to S3.
+3. Now let's make a couple of API calls to S3.
 We have a bucket that we are writing our VPC flow logs to.
 We can do a list on that bucket.
 Find the bucket name in the **CloudFormation** console in another tab.
 Under the parent **ARC311** stack **Output** tab.
 4. Run the following command, **replacing your bucket name**:

 	```